spatialdude/usqlite/README.md

 **SQLite** does an excellent job of keeping memory usage as low as possible, so `usqlite` can be made to work well even in very tightly constrained memory spaces.
 The `usqlite` module provides functions that allow your application to monitor memory usage.

-The default configuration of `usqlite` implements a custom dymanic memory allocator that uses MicroPython GC heap.
+The default configuration of `usqlite` implements a custom dymanic memory allocator that uses MicroPython's GC heap.
 Memory demands placed on the heap will vary greatly depending on the complexity of the SQL of your application.

 `usqlite` can be configured with an alternate memory configuration allocation that limits the memory to a fixed static heap size.